MicrosoftDocs/power-platform/power-platform/well-architected/intelligent-application/security.md

 Authentication allows users to sign in, giving your copilot access to a restricted resource or information.
 Users can sign in with [Microsoft Entra ID](/microsoft-copilot-studio/configuration-authentication-azure-ad), or with any [OAuth2 identity provider](/azure/active-directory/develop/v2-oauth2-auth-code-flow) such as Google or Facebook.

 - Implement robust authentication and access control measures to ensure authorized users can access Copilot.
 Ensuring only authorized users can access the Copilot is the foundation of security.
 [Implementing MFA](/entra/fundamentals/how-subscriptions-associated-directory) adds an extra layer of security.
-Define roles and permissions to ensure that users have access only to the resources they need.
-This minimizes the risk of unauthorized access.
+Define roles and permissions to ensure that users have access only to the resources they need and to minimize the risk of unauthorized access.
 Implement conditional access policies to control access based on specific conditions, such as user location, device compliance, or risk level.

 Learn more: